-The issues relating to hinterland connections in the context of port competition are comprehensively covered by the OECD/ITF Joint Transport Research Centre Round Table (OECD/ITF, 2008) and the supporting documentation (e.g. de Langen, 2008; Notteboom, 2008; Zhang, 2008).
-It has been asserted that "in most door-to-door transport chains, the costs of hinterland transport are higher than maritime transport costs and port costs combined" (de Langen, 2008, p.10), and the increasing attention being devoted to hinterland transport problems suggests this to be the case.
-Notteboom (2008) agrees that shipping lines are cognisant of the increasing importance of the quality of the land connections for their customers, given the potential that they have to affect the overall door-to-door performance of the logistics chain.
+The issues relating to hinterland connections in the context of port competition are comprehensively covered by the OECD/ITF Joint Transport Research Centre Round Table (OECD/ITF, 2009) and the supporting documentation (e.g. de Langen, 2008; Notteboom, 2008; Zhang, 2008).
+It has been asserted that "in most door-to-door transport chains, the costs of hinterland transport are higher than maritime transport costs and port costs combined" (de Langen, 2008, p.10), and the increasing attention being devoted to hinterland transport problems suggests that this is the case.
+Notteboom (2008) agrees that shipping lines are aware of the increasing importance of the quality of the land connections for their customers, given the potential that they have to affect the overall door-to-door performance of the logistics chain.
 Given that ports' hinterland areas have typically been growing, from both the perspective of specific ports and of product supply chains the importance of considering port hinterland connections has increased.
 This is confirmed by Wiegmans et al. (2008), who identify that the availability and performance of inland connections as being one of the key criteria applied by deep-sea container shipping lines when deciding on port calls.
 In the context of imports to the USA from Asia, Leachman (2008) highlights inland transport costs as being an important factor in port choice, with this being a function of the quality of the connections available, emphasising that the issue is not limited to Europe.
-Port hinterland connections typically involve a wide range of actors, which adds to the complexity of dealing with the problems identified.
+Such views have been reinforced by representatives from a range of UNECE countries during the course of this study and there is broad agreement that the quality of port hinterland connections is vital.
+These connections typically involve a wide range of actors, which adds to the complexity of dealing with the problems identified.

 The wider arguments for giving greater consideration to port hinterland connections for reasons of economic development and sustainability are well rehearsed.
 For example, the Eddington Transport Study (HM Treasury, 2006a) asserted that poorly performing ports or internal transport networks could significantly reduce the volume of international trade and claimed that, even with full internalisation of environmental and social costs, further capacity will be required at ports and on the hinterland routes.
 It seems clear that increasing strain will be placed on port hinterland connections if the current hub-based shipping model continues to develop, since larger volumes of goods will need to be moved to/from the hinterland areas of the major ports.
-This may benefit the rail and inland waterway modes, which are better able than road to move large volumes in an efficient manner.
+This may benefit the rail and inland waterway modes, which are better able than road to move large volumes efficiently.
 If there is a move towards more direct service provision, a different set of hinterland connections would be expected to develop.
 Pricing of the environmental and social costs is an important issue, and if fully implemented would be expected to alter the status quo of port hinterland flows in favour of alternative modes and, perhaps, fundamentally different logistic chain structures.
-To date, there has been little coordinated international (or even national) intervention to systematically deal with the internalisation of such costs (OECD/ITF, 2008).
+To date, there has been little coordinated international (or even national) intervention to systematically deal with the internalisation of such costs (OECD/ITF, 2009).
 This has important implications for the role of the different transport modes.